-The books and artefacts held in The Library and Museum can now be viewed on-line.
-This wonderful new service can be previewed by clicking here.
-This will load the home page and if you click on the floating headings or enter search terms you can surf your way through the Library and Museum to see what the Museum is holding.
-To obtain full details of the book or artefacts please apply to the Roger Coles the Librarian and Curator for a login to the new On-line Library and Museum.
+The books and artefacts held in The Library and Museum can now be viewed on a dedicated public computer in the library.
+You will be enter search terms and surf your way through the Library and Museum to see what the Museum is holding.
+Alternately to obtain full details of the book or artefacts please apply to the Roger Coles the Librarian and Curator

 The museum collection contains items of ceramics, glassware, regalia, jewels and other miscellaneous items including horse brass, gavels, watches, paperweights and cufflinks.
 We even have an American casket handle!

 The Berkshire Hart Egg, a limited edition of only 33, reflects the association with the Ancient & Accepted Rite.
 The Creation, in Bristol blue crystal, is based on Theo Fabergé’s ‘Egg of the Covenant.
 All the specially designed decorations are sterling silver and hard gold plated with 18kt gold and set with rubies.
 The first amazing reveal is a work of exquisite craftsmanship, reflecting an intricate depiction of the Berkshire Hart Stag and Oak Tree located between the celestial and terrestrial globes surmounted on pillars.
 They are edged with our core values and display the hallmark for sterling silver.
 The exceptional second reveal depicts an interpretation of a rough and smooth ashlar, indented with gold placed on a red velvet locator.
 The red velvet locator and the red inserts found within the Imperial Crown itself allude to the indissoluble link between Craft and Royal Arch Freemasonry.
 The gold indented triangle on the ashlar reflects the Mark Master’s mark of approval of the work as being fitted for its place within the intended structure.